LoganFlaherty/sigil-language/README.md

     ```
     invoke x
     ```
     - Additionally, you can invoke mutiple times on a single line.
+Both inside and out of a sigil.
         ```
         invoke Pulse, Whisper
         ```